 One item attracted little attention at first: an undistinguished, heavily calcified lump the size of a phone book.
-Some months later it fell apart, revealing the remains of corroded bronze gearwheels-all sandwiched together and with teeth just one and a half millimeters long-along with plates covered in scientific scales and Greek in plates covered in pla scriptions.
+Some months later it fell apart, revealing the remains of corroded bronze gearwheels-all sandwiched together and with teeth just one and a half millimeters long-along with plates covered in scientific scales and Greek in plates covered in plates covered in plates c scriptions.
 The discovery was a shock: until then, the ancients were thought to have made gears only for crude mechanical tasks.